Radar chart: Artificial structure

 For example, the alternating data 9, 1, 9, 1, 9, 1 yields a spiking radar chart (which goes in and out), while reordering the data as 9, 9, 9, 1, 1, 1 instead yields two distinct wedges (sectors).

 In some cases there is a natural structure, and radar charts can be well-suited.
-For example, for diagrams of data that vary over a 24-hour cycle, the hourly data is naturally related to its neighbor, and has a cyclic structure, so it can naturally be displayed as a radar chart.
+For example, for diagrams of data that vary over a 24-hour cycle, each hour's data is naturally related to its neighbor and the overall data has a cyclic structure, so it can naturally be displayed as a radar chart.

 One set of guidelines on the use of radar charts (or rather the closely related "polar area graph") is: